atxwang/atxwang.github.io/_posts/reflections on year 1/trump_sundown.md

 subtitle: thoughts on the Trump/Harris debate
 tags: [short, politics]
 ---
-Kamala won the debate, partly to do with a good (better than expected) showing on her part, but mostly overshadowed by Trump's insanely horrific performance.
+so Kamala won the debate, partly to do with a good (better than expected) showing on her part, but mostly overshadowed by Trump's insanely horrific performance.

 ![polymarket](https://atxwang.github.io/assets/img/polymarket.png)